Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: Preliminaries

+The stable partitions of the set of arcs under the 2-dimensional Weisfeiler-Leman algorithm are in fact the coherent configurations over the vertex set that respect the edge relation.
+For an extended background on the theory of coherent configurations, we refer for example to~\cite{MR1994960}.

-The Weisfeiler-Leman algorithm can be used to check whether two given graphs are non-isomorphic by computing the stabilizations and rejecting if there is any color~$C$ such that the numbers of~$C$-colored vertex pairs in the two graphs differ.
+The~$2$-dimensional Weisfeiler-Leman algorithm can be used to check whether two given (colored or uncolored) graphs are non-isomorphic by computing the stabilizations and rejecting if there is a color~$C$ such that the numbers of~$C$-colored vertex pairs in the two graphs differ.
 However, even if the stabilizations of the two graphs agree in every number of vertices for a particular color, the graphs might not be isomorphic.
-It is not trivial to describe for the 2-dimensional version on which graphs this isomorphism test is always successful (see~\cite{DBLP:conf/mfcs/KieferSS15}).
+It is not trivial to describe for which graphs this isomorphism test is always successful (see~\cite{KieferSS15}).

-The 2-dimensional Weisfeiler Leman algorithm plays a crucial role in the theory of coherent configurations.
-We refer for example to~\cite{MR1994960}.
+In the following, we drop the dimension, i.\,e., when we talk about \emph{the Weisfeiler-Leman algorithm} or \emph{refinement}, we always mean the~$2$-dimensional variant.